-2.1 WOOD PRODUCTS, GENERAL

-- A. Lumber: DOC PS 20 and applicable rules of lumber grading agencies certified by the American Lumber Standards Committee Board of Review. - 1.
+- 2.1 WOOD PRODUCTS, GENERAL - A. Lumber: DOC PS 20 and applicable rules of lumber grading agencies certified by the American Lumber Standards Committee Board of Review. - 1.
 Factory mark each piece of lumber with grade stamp of grading agency. - 2.
 For exposed lumber indicated to receive a stained or natural finish, mark grade stamp on end or back of each piece. - 3.
 Where nominal sizes are indicated, provide actual sizes required by DOC PS 20 for moisture content specified.
 Where actual sizes are indicated, they are minimum dressed sizes for dry lumber. - 4.
 Provide dressed lumber, S4S, unless otherwise indicated. - 5.
-Provide dry lumber with 19 percent maximum moisture content at time of dressing for 2-inch nominal thickness or less, unless otherwise indicated. - 6.
-Provide dry lumber with 15 percent maximum moisture content at time of dressing for 2-inch nominal thickness or less, unless otherwise indicated.

-- B. Engineered Wood Products: Provide engineered wood products acceptable to authorities having jurisdiction and for which current model code research or evaluation reports exist that show compliance with building code in effect for Project. - 1.
+Provide dry lumber with 15 percent maximum moisture content at time of dressing for 2-inch nominal thickness or less, unless otherwise indicated. - B. Engineered Wood Products: Provide engineered wood products acceptable to authorities having jurisdiction and for which current model code research or evaluation reports exist that show compliance with building code in effect for Project. - 1.
 Allowable Design Stresses: Provide engineered wood products with allowable design stresses, as published by manufacturer that meet or exceed those indicated.
 Manufacturer's published values shall be determined from empirical data or by rational engineering analysis and demonstrated by comprehensive testing performed by a qualified independent testing agency. - C. Wood Structural Panels: - 1.
 Plywood: DOC PS 1. - 2.
-Oriented Strand Board: DOC PS 2. - 3.
-Thickness: As needed to comply with requirements specified but not less than thickness indicated. - 4.
-Comply with "Code Plus" provisions in APA Form No. E30K, "APA Design/Construction Guide: Residential & Commercial." - 5.
-Factory mark panels according to indicated standard.
+Oriented Strand Board: DOC PS 2.

+- 3. Zip System Sheathing - Thickness: As needed to comply with requirements specified but not less than thickness 4. indicated. - Comply with "Code Plus" provisions in APA Form No. E30K, "APA Design/Construction 5.
+Guide: Residential & Commercial." - Factory mark panels according to indicated standard.
+6.

-2.2 WOOD-PRESERVATIVE-TREATED MATERIALS
+WOOD-PRESERVATIVE-TREATED MATERIALS 2.2

-- A. Preservative Treatment by Pressure Process: AWPA C2 lumber except that lumber that is not in contact with the ground and is continuously protected from liquid water may be treated according to AWPA C31 with inorganic boron (SBX). - 1.
-Preservative Chemicals: Acceptable to authorities having jurisdiction and one of the following: - a.
-Chromated copper arsenate (CCA). - b.
-Ammoniacal copper zinc arsenate (ACZA). - c.
-Ammoniacal, or amine, copper quat (ACQ). - d.
-Copper bis (dimethyldithiocarbamate) (CDDC). - e.
-Ammoniacal copper citrate (CC). - f.
-Copper azole, Type A (CBA-A). - g.
-Oxine copper (copper-8-quinolínolate) in a light petroleum solvent. - 2.
-For exposed items indicated to receive a stained or natural finish, use chemical formulations that do not require incising, contain colorants, bleed through, or otherwise adversely affect finishes. - B. Kiln-dry material after treatment to a maximum moisture content of 19 percent for lumber and 15 percent for plywood.
-Do not use material that is warped or does not comply with requirements for untreated material. - C. Mark each treated item with the treatment quality mark of an inspection agency approved by the American Lumber Standards Committee Board of Review. - D. Application: Treat items indicated on Drawings, and the following: - 1.
-Wood cants, nailers, curbs, equipment support bases, blocking, stripping, and similar members in connection with roofing, flashing, vapor barriers, and waterproofing. - 2.
-Wood sills, sleepers, blocking, furring, stripping, and similar concealed members in contact with masonry or concrete. - 3.
-Wood framing members less than 18 inches above grade. - 4.
-Wood floor plates that are installed over concrete slabs directly in contact with earth.
+- Preservative Treatment by Pressure Process: AWPA C2 lumber except that lumber that is not in A. contact with the ground and is continuously protected from liquid water may be treated according to AWPA C31 with inorganic boron (SBX). - For exposed items indicated to receive a stained or natural finish, use chemical formulations 1. that do not require incising, contain colorants, bleed through, or otherwise adversely affect finishes. - Kiln-dry material after treatment to a maximum moisture content of 19 percent for lumber and 15 B. percent for plywood.
+Do not use material that is warped or does not comply with requirements for untreated material. - C. Mark each treated item with the treatment quality mark of an inspection agency approved by the American Lumber Standards Committee Board of Review. - D. Application: Treat items indicated on Drawings, and the following: - Wood cants, nailers, curbs, equipment support bases, blocking, stripping, and similar members 1. in connection with roofing, flashing, vapor barriers, and waterproofing. - 2.
+Wood sills, sleepers, blocking, furring, stripping, and similar concealed members in contact with masonry or concrete. - Wood framing members less than 18 inches above grade.
+3. - Wood floor plates that are installed over concrete slabs directly in contact with earth.
+4.